 Stolz & Demut

-Artists have for centuries been provoking and challenging our thinking and our view of society, often bringing about change.
+Artists have been provoking and challenging our thinking and our view of society for centuries, often bringing about change.

-Designers create a better world by improving the status quo - sometimes by creating a new product or service, but more often than not, by improving existing ones.
+Designers create a better world by improving the status quo - sometimes by creating a new product or service but, more often than not, by improving

 The craftsmanship is outstanding, and again the two artists explore uncharted territory.
 To get the wood to bend and take the strain of the weight proved extremely challenging.
 Getting a magnet to stick to wood is, of course, an illusion, but the effect on the audience is simply disbelief.

 Demut is produced in a limited edition of 12 pieces only.